michael71/Lanbahn-Spark/README.md

 <h2>Installation:</h2>
 <pre>1) copy all files in a directory
 2) install nodejs
-3) install the node modules "dateformat" and "request"
+3) install the node modules "dateformat", "request" and "eventsource"
 4) change settings (your access_token, your spark-server url) in sparkconfig.js
 5) start program with: <i>node lanbahn2spark.js</i>
 </pre>